 The next most important ingredient is cotija cheese.
 This Mexican cheese crumbles easily, so it can be sprinkled over the corn.
 It adds a nice tangy element to the corn.

 Classic Mexican Street Corn (Elote)

-- 6 medium ears of sweet corn husks removed
+- 2 medium ears of sweet corn husks removed

-- 1/2 cup mayonnaise
+- 2 tablespoons mayonnaise

-- 1/2 cup cotija cheese crumbled
+- 2 tablespoons cotija cheese crumbled

-- 1/4 cup fresh cilantro chopped
+- 1 tablespoon fresh cilantro chopped

-- 2 tbsp chili powder
+- 1/2 teaspoon chili powder or paprika

 - Fresh lime wedges

 - Grill the corn on the barbecue or boil until tender.
 Allow to cool slightly.